 Debbie Ebanks Schlums, Adrian Kahgee, and Rebeka Tabobondung

-Kathleen M. Ryan is a documentary filmmaker and Associate Professor of Journalism at the University of Colorado Boulder.
+Kathleen M. Ryan is a documentary filmmaker and an associate professor of journalism at the University of Colorado Boulder.
 Her hybrid work focuses on transformations in storytelling due to shifting media technologies.
 Specifically, she explores the intersection of theory and praxis within evolving media forms such as interactive documentary.
-Her projects deal with issues of gender, self-identity, visuality and user/participant agency.
+Her projects deal with issues of gender, self-identity, visuality, and user/participant agency.